MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing.md

 ---

 # required metadata
-title: "Distributed computing overview (ScaleR in Microsoft R)"
+title: "Distributed and parallel computing overview (ScaleR in Microsoft R)"
 description: "Microsoft R Server in-database and cluster computing using the ScaleR engine and RevoScaleR package."
 keywords: ""
 author: "HeidiSteen"